OSGConnect/tutorial-R/README.md

 [TOC]

 ## Overview
-This tutorial describes how to run R scripts on the OSG.
+This tutorial describes how to run R scripts on the OSPool.
 We'll first run the program locally as a test.
 After that we'll create a submit file, submit it to the OSPool using OSG Connect, and look at the results when the jobs finish.

 ## Run R scripts on OSG